In this article

 In increasingly remote teams, more employees have and/or need the ability to make purchasing decisions.
 While empowering employees can ease business operations, it also comes with its fair share of risk.
 Too-easy spend access can lead to unnecessary or duplicate purchases, unintentionally renewed subscriptions, and unapproved spend.
 By reducing these instances, companies gather low-hanging fruit when it comes to cost-cutting.

 With Ramp, for example, companies can issue smart credit cards that automatically control spend.
 This ensures that employees don’t overspend their budgets or make unapproved purchases.
-Plus, companies that use Ramp get 1.5% cash back, which can save them thousands of dollars over the course of the year.
+Companies that use Ramp can save thousands of dollars over the course of the year thanks to cost-cutting features and time saved on tasks.

 4. Reserve some spending as contingent resources